fsharp/fslang-design/RFCs/FS-1063-support-letbang-andbang-for-applicative-functors.md

 ## Using Monoids

-The existing `let!` CE syntax allows us to use `Combine` (typically in conjunction with `yield`) to define [monad plus](https://hackage.haskell.org/package/monadplus/docs/Control-Monad-Plus.html) instances (i.e. also interpret the type as a [monoid](https://en.wikipedia.org/wiki/Monoid)).
-[Just as monad plus is to a monad, alternatives are to applicatives](https://en.wikibooks.org/wiki/Haskell/Alternative_and_MonadPlus), so we can do a similar thing for our applicative CE syntax.
+The existing `let!` CE syntax allows us to desugar sequenced statements into a compound expression via a call to `Combine`.
+A builder with both `Bind`, `Return` and `Combine` together define a [monad plus](https://hackage.haskell.org/package/monadplus/docs/Control-Monad-Plus.html) instance (i.e. something that is simultaneously a monad and a [monoid](https://en.wikipedia.org/wiki/Monoid)).
+[Just as a monad plus is to a monad, alternatives are to applicatives](https://en.wikibooks.org/wiki/Haskell/Alternative_and_MonadPlus), so we can do a similar thing for our applicative CE syntax.
 One motivation for this might be the command line argument example from earlier, where alternatives allow parsing discriminated unions in a way that translates to something akin to "try this case, else try this case, else try this case, ...".

 One might assume that the syntax would be something such as: